rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

 There's three new concepts here, but they're all pretty simple.

 - Specifying `DISTINCT` after `SELECT` removes duplicate rows from the result set.
-Note that this applies to *rows*: if row A has multiple columns, row B is only equal to it if the values in all columns are the same.
+Note that this applies to *rows*: if row `A` has multiple columns, row `B` is only equal to it if the values in all columns are the same.
 As a general rule, don't use `DISTINCT` in a willy-nilly fashion--it's not free to remove duplicates from large query result sets, so do it as-needed.
 - Specifying `ORDER BY` (after the `FROM` and `WHERE` clauses, near the end of the query) allows results to be ordered by a column or set of columns (comma separated).
 - The `LIMIT` keyword allows you to limit the number of results retrieved.
 This is useful for getting results a page at a time, and can be combined with the `OFFSET` keyword to get following pages.
 This is the same approach used by MySQL and is very convenient - you may, unfortunately, find that this process is a little more complicated in other DBs.

+---

 </TabItem>
 <TabItem value='schema' label='Schema Reminder'>